deadlydog/deadlydog.github.io/_posts/2022-01-23-Conventional-commit-and-comment-messages.md

 use the `!` and `BREAKING CHANGE` labels to make it obvious that the change is breaking backward compatibility, and further considerations should be made before merging the change into production.

-In addition to making commit messages more human understandable, it also allows tooling to be built around them, like [automatic semantic versioning from commit messages](https://medium.com/agoda-engineering/automating-versioning-and-releases-using-semantic-release-6ed355ede742) where the tool is able to calculate what the next [semantic version](https://semver.org) should be based on the commit messages and the types of changes in them.
+In addition to making commit messages more human understandable, it also allows tooling to be built around them, like [automatic semantic versioning from commit messages](https://medium.com/agoda-engineering/automating-versioning-and-releases-using-semantic-release-6ed355ede742) where the tool is able to calculate what the next [semantic version](https://semver.org) should be based on the commit messages and the types of changes in them, removing the burden from a human having to figure out the new version number manually.

 I also find using Conventional Commit messages helpful for Pull Request (PR) descriptions.
 It allows reviewers to quickly scan the description and know what types of changes are included in the PR.